Disease

 5. 5

-Reduce soak frequency if the plant's environment is cool, humid, or has limited airflow, since it needs less frequent watering than one in bright, warm, breezy conditions.
+Reduce soak frequency if the plant's environment is cool, humid, or has limited airflow, since it genuinely needs less frequent watering than one in bright, warm, breezy conditions.

 Prevention